AaronCWacker/Yggdrasil/README.md

 4. Art Gen: https://huggingface.co/spaces/AIZ2H/02-Gradio-Art-From-Text-And-Images
 5. Story Gen: https://huggingface.co/spaces/awacke1/StoryWriterTextGenMem

+Introduce AI and STEM - 3 Lessons - 1 hour session each
+1) What is AI? - Examples, What you see in daily life.
+Why is it the future
+   - How can I change this, How it works..
+Examples
+2) NLP, Speech -
+3) Art, Story?  - Capabilities
+Bias?

+Short easy definitions, explanations script

 # Body of Work - 2022
 1. STAR UM AI Dashboard - Created a Cognitive Technology AI Dashboard for Transparency of Decisions and Exception Reasoning using Streamlit and SOAR.